-- Some government policies mandate discriminatory practices. - -Apartheid in South Africa before 1994 - Early 20th century U.S. laws requiring segregation in buses and streetcars - Such policies prevent the market from correcting discriminatory wage differentials
+- Some government policies mandate discriminatory practices. - -Apartheid in South Africa before 1994 - -Early 20th century U.S. laws requiring segregation in buses and streetcars - Such policies prevent the market from correcting discriminatory wage differentials

-2018 Cengage Learning®.
-May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for us spermitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning a zurs cengage Learnings.
-Nay not be scanned, copied of duplicated, or posted to a publicly accessible website, in whole or in part, except for is permitted in a literate distributed with a certain product or service or otherwise on a password-protected website or school-approved learning nanagement system for classroom use.
+S Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use nitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning